pH-7/RESTful-API-TDD-book/body.md

 If you write the unit tests after, you might sometimes instance objects in your class (constructor for instance) and won't use dependency injection, which and you end up with a spagethii code that is not testable.

-Finally, writing your unit tests, will make you writing class cleaner, with better method names and a nicer architecture in general.
+Finally, writing your unit tests, will make you writing class better and cleaner, with better method names and a nicer architecture in general.
+It will also decrease bugs.

 # What are Endpoints?

-An API Endpoint represents each resource from
+An API Endpoint is a unique URI which represents an object (the resource) of the API and accessed by a client application from a HTTP request.

 ## Creating our First Endpoints